 ”The most valuable of all talents is that of never using two words when one will do.”

 Be creative and attract the reader’s attention with words and phrases that sizzle and are straight to the point.
 Enhancv’s new feature – Content Analyzer can help you with that.

 2. Typographical errors

-3. Made up information
+3. Made-up information

 4. Responsibilities VS Accomplishments

-5. Not specific to the company
+5. Not tailored for the job

-Amanda Augustine, career expert: ”Identify the common keywords, terminology, and key phrases that routinely pop up in the job descriptions of your target company.”
+”Identify the common keywords, terminology, and key phrases that routinely pop up in the job descriptions of your target company.”
+(Amanda Augustine, career expert)

 6. Irrelevant experience